Omarov3000/ali/public/articles/lean_language_learning/text.md

 When reviewing exercises, explanations are provided for incorrect answers.
 As students complete the lesson exercises, statistics are collected, similar to training completion.
 Courses are integrated with the memory system, and all interactive exercises will be shown as flashcards during spaced repetition.

 Redundancy is encouraged to achieve elaborate encoding, helping learners form multiple associations with the taught ideas.
-When a user forgets the answer to a question: In a typical spaced-repetition memory system, this would be dealt with by decreasing the time interval until the question is revisited.
+If a user forgets the answer to a question, this usually results in a decrease in the time interval until the question is revisited.

 <div class="end" />